MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 [!INCLUDE [Passkey roll out](~/includes/entra-authentication-passkey.md)]

-To use any passkeys (FIDO2) for sign in to web apps and services, you need to use a browser that supports the WebAuthN protocol.
+To use any passkeys (FIDO2) for sign in to web apps and services, you need to use a browser that supports the WC3 WebAuthN standard.
 Supported browsers include Microsoft Edge, Chrome, Firefox, and Safari.
 For more information, see [Browser support of FIDO2 passwordless authentication](fido2-compatibility.md).

 ## Enable Authenticator passkey in the admin center